samieze/INEv/DCEP Ambrosia/README.md

 `../bin/run_all_linux.sh ../inputexamples/queries_google_cluster/DoubleUpdate/Filter_doubleUpdate.txt -t Minute -w 30 -d 10 > output.txt`

 The last lines of the created file `output.txt` contain the totally generated primitve events and projections, as well as number of events sent.
-The directory `out\benchmark\` contains for each node latency and throughput metrics.

 ### using Simulation